- When is the library open?

 Circulating materials: patrons who do not return library materials after overdue notices are sent will be charged the cost of replacing the book, if still in print, and a $20.00 handling fee.
 For out of print books a fee of $60.00 plus a $20.00 handling fee is charged.

-The Williamsburg Regional Libraries Partnership's online catalog allows patrons to search library materials owned by the law library, Swem Library (main college library), and other College libraries.
-Public terminals are located on each floor of the library.
+The William & Mary Libraries online catalog allows patrons to search library materials owned by the law library, Swem Library (main college library), and other university libraries.
+Public computers are located behind the Reference Desk on the first floor of the library.
 Questions may be addressed to the circulation or reference staffs.

 When the catalog indicates that a book status is available (i.e., in the "STACKS"), but it is not on the shelf, or when an unclassified book (one without a call number label), such as case reporters, federal codes, etc., is not on the shelf, report the title to the circulation staff.
 There are a number of possible places to check: